cesarvr/keycloak-bible-openshift/import-export/README.md

 #sso-8-bbb        0/1     Running      0       10sec
 ```

-Also check that we successfullly override the container process:
+And check that we successfully override the container process:

 ```sh
  oc exec sso-33-svpx5 -- ps aux